javaee/tutorial-examples/security/security-api/custom-identity-store/README.md

 }
 ```
-Please note that in GlassFish, in case of BASIC authentication, the `realmName` basically is presented to user ,as a hint, when wrong credentials are provided by the user.
+Please note that in GlassFish, when BasicAuthenticationMechanism is used as the authentication mechanism, the `realmName` basically is presented to user ,as a hint, when wrong credentials are provided by the user.

 ```bash